dcnieho/gazeMapper/README.md

 |`EXPORT_TRIALS`|always|session|Create file for each recording containing the gaze position on one or multiple planes.|
 |`MAKE_VIDEO`|`video_make_which` option|session|Make videos of the eye tracker scene camera or external camera (synchronized if there are multiple) showing gaze on the scene video from the eye tracker, gaze projected to the detected planes, detected plane origins, detected individual markers, and gaze from other eye tracker recordings (if available).|

-In the GUI, an overview of what processing actions are enqueued or running for a session or recording are shown in the `Sessions` pane, in the detail view for a specific session, and in the `Processing Queue` pane.
+In the GUI, an overview of what processing actions are enqueued or running for a session or recording are shown in the `Sessions` pane, in the detail view for a specific session, and in the `Processing queue` pane.

 ## Coding analysis, synchronization and validation episodes
 To process a recording, gazeMapper needs to be told where in the recording several events are, such as the trial(s) for which you want to have gaze data mapped to the plane.
 There are four types of episodes (`glassesTools.annotation.Event`) that can be coded, which are available depends on the set of events that are set to be coded for the project with the `episodes_to_code` setting.
 Some may not be of use, depending on the configuration of the gazeMapper project: